National Register of Historic Places: Criteria

 For a property to be eligible for the National Register of Historic Places, it must meet at least one of its four main criteria.
-Information about architectural styles, association with various aspects of social history and commerce and ownership are all integral parts of the nomination.
-Each nomination contains a narrative section that provides a detailed physical description of the property and justifies why it is significant historically with regard either to local, state, or national history.
+Information about architectural styles, association with various aspects of social history, and commerce and ownership are all integral parts of the nomination.
+Each nomination contains a narrative section that provides a detailed physical description of the property and justifies why it is significant historically with regard to either local, state, or national history.
 The four National Register of Historic Places criteria are the following: